lipinskipawel/game-engine/README.md

 # Game engine

-Engine for 2D football game
+It is lightweight zero-dependency engine for 2D football game.

 ## Requirements